Louis XVI furniture: Desks

 The basic forms of writing table, the drop-front desk and cylinder desk had all appeared in the furniture of Louis XV, but their appearance became more classical, geometric and sober under Louis XVI, and the quality marquetry inlays became much finer.
 The writing tables varied in size, but had leather tops, tapering legs, and usually three drawers.
 The corners were often decorated with gilded brass rosettes or other ornaments.
 The woods used were generally oak, rosewood and amaranth, sometimes with additional mahogany, boxwood and ebony inlays.
 Some writing tables had additional shelves that could be pulled out for writing surfaces, and some models and a surface that would lift up at an angle.
 The bureau à cylinder, or roll top desk, had been invented by Oeben for Louis XV in 1760.
 The updated versions by Jean-Henri Riesener, were made of oak covered with mahogany, and had simple but elegant gilded bronze drawer handles, keyholes, and a lacy decorative trim fence around the top.

 The Secretaire an armoire was a vertical piece of furniture which resembled an armoire.
-The writing surface was pulled down, and the shelves and drawers inside were reveaed.
+The writing surface was pulled down, and the shelves and drawers inside were revealed.
 The Secretaire en cabinet also had a writing surface that pulled down, with shelves on either side and drawers beneath.
 Clocks and other decorative objects could be placed on the marge shelf on top.

 The designers who were most celebrated for desks included, besides Jean-Henri Riesener, Jean-Francois Leleu; Claude-Charles Saunier, and particularly David Roentgen, who made desks not only for Louis XVI, but also for Catherine the Great, the King of Prussia and the Emperor of Austria.
 His desks were famous for the mechanical mechanisms and secret compartments rather than their elegance.